mosra/m.css/README.rst

 m.css
 #####

+*A no-bullshit, no-JavaScript CSS framework and Pelican theme for content-oriented websites.*

 .. image:: https://badges.gitter.im/mosra/m.css.svg
    :alt: Join the chat at https://gitter.im/mosra/m.css
    :target: https://gitter.im/mosra/m.css?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

-*A no-bullshit, no-JavaScript CSS framework and Pelican theme for content-oriented websites.*

-**Project still under heavy construction --- especially the first steps may be very rough for you.
-If that's the case, take it with a grain of salt and come back later, please.**

 Do you *hate* contemporary web development like I do?
 Do you also feel that it's not right for a web page to take *seconds* and *megabytes* to render?
 Do